Vietnamese Pork and Seafood Noodle Soup (Hu Tieu Mi)

 What is Hủ Tiếu

-Vietnamese cuisine is known for its diverse and flavorful noodle soups, and Hủ Tiếu is no exception.
-Originating from Chinese immigrants in Cambodia and then making its way to southern Vietnam, this beloved noodle soup features a clear, savory broth made by simmering pork and/or chicken bones, and dried shrimp and squid to add a depth of umami seafood flavor.
-You may see it on restaurant menus as Hủ Tiếu Nam Vang for its Cambodian influence.
+Originating from Chinese immigrants in Cambodia and then making its way to southern Vietnam, this famous noodle soup features a clear, savory broth made by simmering pork and/or chicken bones, and dried shrimp and squid to add many different dimensions of flavor.

 Hủ Tiếu is to south Vietnam as Phở is to north Vietnam, and Bún Bò Huế is to central Vietnam.
 It stands out as the most versatile Vietnamese noodle soup due to its numerous variations.
 It can be enjoyed with three different types of noodles and customized with an extensive range of toppings.